tsmolarczyk/reservation-dashboard/README.md

-# Hotel Reservation Management System
+# Hotel Reservation Management Application

 A dashboard for managing hotel reservations implementing all the required functionality from the recruitment task.